LICENSED, INSURED & BONDED

 Where can I get rebates for energy upgrades in NJ?

-New Jersey offers substantial rebates through multiple programs: NJ Clean Energy Program provides up to $7,500 cash-back plus $25,000 zero-interest financing for whole-home improvements.
-PSE&G offers instant rebates up to $1,050 for HVAC upgrades.
-New Jersey Natural Gas provides up to $1,750 for 95%+ AFUE furnaces.
-Federal tax credits offer 30% of costs (capped at $600) for 97%+ AFUE furnaces and up to $2,000 for heat pumps.
+New Jersey offers substantial rebates through multiple programs: NJ Clean Energy Program provides generous cash-back incentives plus zero-interest financing for whole-home improvements.
+PSE&G offers instant rebates for HVAC upgrades.
+New Jersey Natural Gas provides rebates for 95%+ AFUE furnaces.
+Federal tax credits cover 30% of costs for qualifying furnaces and heat pumps.
 Apply at njcleanenergy.com or through your utility provider.
-Dimatic Control assists with all rebate paperwork.
+Dimatic Control assists with all rebate paperwork—call for a free estimate.

 Don't Just Accept Higher Bills - Take Control

-The 15.8% rate increase adds $240 annually for average households, but you've now learned 15 proven strategies to cut costs by 40-50% or more.
-The choice is simple: accept higher bills, or take action to reduce consumption and save hundreds of dollars.
+The 15.8% rate increase affects every NJ household, but you've now learned 15 proven strategies to cut costs by 40-50% or more.
+The choice is simple: accept higher bills, or take action to reduce consumption and save significantly.

 Start with free strategies today.
-Add the $99 furnace tune-up this week.
+Schedule a professional furnace tune-up this week.
 Build your comprehensive savings plan over the coming months.

 Contact Dimatic Control today at (908) 249-9701 to schedule your furnace tune-up and learn about available rebates.
 We're here to help Union County homeowners fight back against rising energy costs.